Ukraine fears repeat of Mariupol horrors elsewhere in Donbas

 Nehammer’s office said the two leaders also discussed a prisoner exchange and that Putin indicated efforts to arrange one would be “intensified.”

 Karmanau reported from Lviv, Ukraine.
-Andrea Rosa in Kharkiv, Ukraine, and AP journalists around the world contributed.
+Andrea Rosa in Kharkiv, Ukraine, Andrew Katell in New York and AP journalists around the world contributed.

 This story has been edited to correct that 1,500 people have died in Sievierodonetsk alone, not the Donbas region as a whole.